 I found co-ops so helpful in our homeschooling journey to make sure that we actually completed everything, especially the areas that were not my strengths (hello science and art!) with like-minded families, which is the key ingredient in your perfect co-op.

 Many areas also have options at museums, art centers, and other places, where homeschooled students can meet each week for a particular class, and then complete homework and projects at home.

 Many companies and even some states have created online homeschooling options, which vary from all-in-one curriculums that keep track of each student’s progress and grades for every subject to al a carte options for particular classes.

 Other Curriculum Options

-This could range from traditional textbooks and workbooks to hands-on experiential and project-based studies, with lots of options in between.
+This could range from traditional textbooks and workbooks to hands-on experiential and project-based studies based on your homeschool style, with lots of options in between.

-Figuring out How you are going to homeschool is no simple feat, and will probably require some extra caffeine consumption, as well as:
+Figuring out How you are going to homeschool is no simple feat, and will probably require some extra caffeine consumption in a mug like this, as well as:

 - researching specific schools and classes in your area, as well as curriculum options based on your Why and Who you are homeschooling